barryclark/jekyll-now/about.md

 ## Background

-Previously I was a C++/Java/Python engineer at Google.
-In startups, I've been a product manager, DevOps engineering manager and developer advocate.
+Previously I wrote C++/Java/Python as a software engineer at Google.
+I've been a product manager, DevOps engineering manager and developer advocate.
 I graduated from the University of Cambridge, King's College, with a Masters in Computer Science.

 ## Contact me

 [Tweet me](https://twitter.com/oicheryl) for speaking engagements and new opportunities.

-* Informal: Cheryl
-* Professional: Ms Cheryl Hung
-* Chinese: 洪雪晴

 ### Source code